 Site Features

-- State of Disrepair: Variable, with some areas still relatively intact and others in ruins.
+- State of disrepair: Variable, with some areas still relatively intact and others in ruins.

 4: The Abandoned Military Hospital